syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.annotation.text `String`
 {:#members:nodes-annotation-width}

-Sets the text for the BPMN annotation
+Defines the additional information about the flow object in a BPMN Process

 #### Default Value: